hirememorey/nba-lineup-optimizer/docs/implementation_guide.md

 # Implementation Guide: API Reliability & Data Pipeline Robustness

 **Date**: October 1, 2025
-**Status**: ✅ **IMPLEMENTATION COMPLETE - ✅ API OPERATIONAL**
+**Status**: ⚠️ **PARTIALLY OPERATIONAL - CORE FUNCTIONALITY WORKING**

 ## Overview

 This guide documents the comprehensive reliability features implemented to ensure the NBA data pipeline runs successfully.
-The implementation is complete and correctly working, and the **upstream API issues have been resolved** - the pipeline is now fully operational for the 2024-25 season.
+The core functionality is working, but there are still some API response format issues that need to be addressed before the pipeline can be considered fully operational.

+## Current Status (October 1, 2025)
+- ✅ **Database Connection**: Working correctly
+- ✅ **Cache Warming**: 4 requests cached successfully
+- ✅ **Core API Functionality**: Player data retrieval working
+- ✅ **Demo Script**: Running through all steps
+- ⚠️ **API Smoke Test**: 68% success rate (17/25 tests passed)
+- ❌ **Some API Endpoints**: 5 critical failures remain

 The implementation addresses the critical challenges identified in the pre-mortem analysis and provides robust error handling, data validation, and operational observability.
 These systems successfully identified and resolved the API issues, enabling reliable data collection.